 My French Bulldog Keeps Throwing Up – What To Do!: It isn’t uncommon for your French Bulldog to throw up (vomit).
-In general, there are several explanations of why your Frenchie could vomit, and some are more serious than some others.
+In general, there are several explanations of why your Frenchie could vomit, and some are more serious than others.

 Then how do you know if the Frenchie vomit on the ground is a sign of a more serious issue?
 Please continue reading to find out about it.